Coupled-channel Omn\`es matrix for the $D$-wave isoscalar $\pi\pi/K\bar K$ system and its application to $J/\psi\to\pi^{0}\pi^{0}\gamma,\,K_{S}K_{S}\gamma$: Formalism

 \subsection{K-matrix model}

 To obtain an explicit scattering $\boldsymbol{t}$ matrix that satisfies coupled-channel unitarity and reproduces the available data, we employ a $K$-matrix approach.
 We write

-which automatically satisfies the unitarity relation of Eq.\eqref{eq:Imtinv}, provided that on the right-hand cut the $\boldsymbol{K}$-matrix is real.
+which automatically satisfies the unitarity relation of Eq.~\eqref{eq:Imtinv}, provided that on the right-hand cut the $\boldsymbol{K}$-matrix is real.
 Time-reversal invariance implies that the scattering amplitude is symmetric, so the $K$-matrix must also be symmetric, $K_{ab}(s)=K_{ba}(s)$.
 Typically, $K(s)$ is parametrized as a sum of pole terms describing resonances, supplemented by a smooth background contribution.
-For the isoscalar D-wave $\pi\pi/\bar{K}K$ system we include two poles, associated with the $f_2(1270)$ (labeled $R=1$) and the $f'_2(1525)$ ($R=2$),
+For the isoscalar D-wave $\pi\pi/K\bar K$ system we include two poles, associated with the $f_2(1270)$ (labeled $R=1$) and the $f'_2(1525)$ ($R=2$),

-For $J>0$ it is customary to include Blatt–Weisskopf barrier factors.
-These preserve the correct threshold behavior, while suppress unphysical growth at high energies, leaving the asymptotic behavior of the scattering amplitudes similar to the S-wave case.
-We included the D-wave Blatt-Weisskopf barrier factors into the $K$-matrix couplings $g_{R,a}(s)$ to shorten the notation.
+For $J>0$ it is customary to include Blatt--Weisskopf barrier factors.
+These preserve the correct threshold behavior while suppressing unphysical growth at high energies, leaving the asymptotic behavior of the scattering amplitudes similar to the S-wave case.
+We include the D-wave Blatt--Weisskopf barrier factors in the $K$-matrix couplings $g_{R,a}(s)$ to shorten the notation.
 Specifically, we take

 where $g_{R,a}$ are fit constants and

 The interaction radius is fixed to $R_{\text{int}} = 3.62~\text{GeV}^{-1}$ for both resonances, in line with analyses of D-wave resonances by Belle \cite{Belle:2007ebm, Belle:2013eck}.